DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Rinne followed road, entangled by trees roots.
 The sweet scent of forest was so strong that it was almost chocking.
-Ground and hundreds of various plants completely covered the area, but Rinne's sense of smell would still be able to spot foreign gods.
+Ground and hundreds of various plants completely covered the area, but Rinne's sense of smell would still be able to spot sidhes.

 "Ah."